Success0452/Task/README.md

-`Login and Registration Functionality with Password Reset.` This was acheived through the use of "HIVE" as a backend database to store user information and verify users information when needed, with this local database, user can create account, then procced to login into with the details provided upon registration, which will the user will be permitted to access app functionality only if and if the details are right. user get to be notified of any error that occurs anytime of execution
+`Login and Registration Functionality with Password Reset.` This was acheived through the use of "HIVE" as a backend database to store user information and verify users information when needed, with this local database, user can create account, then proceed to login with the details provided upon registration, then the user will be permitted to access app functionality only if the details are right. user get to be notified of any error that occurs during execution

 `InterBank and IntraBank Transfer functionality.`
 This is an execution of exhibiting bank transfer process flow UI implementation, and according to the requested flow, the UI